EmulatorJS/EmulatorJS/README.md

 <p>demo: <a href='https://ethanaobrien.github.io/emulatorjs/'>https://ethanaobrien.github.io/emulatorjs/</a></p>

-<p>I have made a google chrome extension using this code <a href='https://github.com/ethanaobrien/emulatorjs-chrome-extension'>here</a> - Does not need webserver.</p>
+<p>I have made a google chrome extension using this code <a href='https://github.com/ethanaobrien/emulatorjs-chrome-extension'>here</a> - Does not need webserver.
+(I dont update this often)</p>

+Recomended: https://github.com/ethanaobrien/youtube-downloader - A fully featured youtube downloader.
+100% client side.
+No viruses, no malware, no ads!

 <h1>Where did I get this?</h1>
 <p>So I found this website called <a href='https://www.emulatorjs.com/'>emulatorjs</a> and I went into inspect and downloaded the resources.
 I removed the ad server, and made everything work within your own domain.</p>